etienne-graveyard/tumau/README.md

 A middleare is a function that:

-- receive a context from the previous middleware
+- receives a context from the previous middleware
-- receive a `next` function that will execute the next middleware
+- receives a `next` function that will execute the next middleware
 - can return a response

 <p align="center">